LMare/lightning-playground/README.md

   - SSE
   - dockerfile & docker compose

+TODO :
+  - TU in Go
+  - extend gRPC API
+  - CI/CD
+  - kubernetes
+  - infra as code (Terraform + Kind)
+  - do module with Go

 ## Prupose
 Be able to do a little web application to interract with and a lightning serveur running on simnet